Skip to main content

 Classification has to come before tax calculation.
 If you skip that step, every later control is weaker.

-Buyer-status checks can be a release gate before invoicing, but the EU excerpts here do not prescribe one mandatory VIES sequence for reverse-charge decisions.
+Buyer-status checks can serve as a release gate before invoicing, but the EU excerpts here do not prescribe one mandatory VIES sequence for reverse-charge decisions.
 What matters is that your process is consistent and reconstructable.

-For cross-border EU B2B service flows, you can collect the buyer VAT ID and legal-entity details before invoice issue, then run your validation step and store proof at decision time.
-Treat this as your control design, not as a legal sequence stated in these excerpts.
+For cross-border EU B2B service flows, collect the buyer VAT ID and legal-entity details before invoice issue, then run your validation step and store proof at decision time.
+Treat this as your control design, not as a legal sequence.

 Store a snapshot tied to the invoice decision so your team can show what was checked and when.
 A practical record can include the VAT ID used, outcome, timestamp, and whether the check was system-run or operator-run.
 That is an operational standard, not a legal minimum listed in the sources.
 If helpful, link your internal SOP to How to verify a European VAT number using the 'VIES' system.